edgedb/edgedb/README.md

 [View the full event page →](https://lu.ma/edgedb)

-## The Tao of EdgeDB
+## The core principles

-EdgeDB is an open-source **object-relational database** designed to bring the best parts of relational databases, graph databases, ORMs, and GraphQL into a new database with a unified developer experience.
-The goal of EdgeDB is to empower developers to build safe and efficient software with less effort.
+EdgeDB is a whole new abstraction for databases, designed with a few core principles in mind.

-### Types, not tables.
+### Types, not tables. 🧩

 Schema is the foundation of your application.
 It should be something you can read, write, and understand.

 Forget foreign keys; tabular data modeling is a relic of an older age, and it [isn't compatible](https://en.wikipedia.org/wiki/Object%E2%80%93relational_impedance_mismatch) with modern languages.
-EdgeDB thinks about schema the same way you do: as **object types** containing **properties** connected by **links**.
+Instaed, EdgeDB thinks about schema the same way you do: as **object types** containing **properties** connected by **links**.

 ```
 type Character {